-Hepatitis B vaccines are 95% effective.
+Hepatitis B vaccines are 95% effective in healthy adults.
 Five percent of vaccinated individuals will fail to develop the necessary antibodies for immunity after the three doses.
-Patients with weakened immunity (such as HIV infection), elderly patients, and patients undergoing kidney hemodialysis are more likely to fail to respond to the vaccines.
+Patients with weakened immunity (such as HIV infection), older patients, and patients undergoing kidney hemodialysis are more likely to fail to respond to the vaccines.

 Hepatitis B vaccine is recommended for:

-All pregnant women should have a blood test for the antibody to hepatitis B surface antigen.
-Women who test positive for hepatitis B risk transmitting the virus to their infants during labor, and, therefore, infants born to mothers with hepatitis B infection should receive HBIG in addition to hepatitis B vaccine at birth.
+All pregnant women should have a blood test for the antibody to hepatitis B virus surface antigen.
+Women who test positive for hepatitis B virus (positive hepatitis B surface antigen) risk transmitting the virus to their infants during labor, and, therefore, infants born to mothers with hepatitis B infection should receive HBIG in addition to hepatitis B vaccine at birth.
 The reason for giving both immunoglobulin and vaccine is that even though hepatitis B vaccine can offer long lasting, active immunity, immunity takes weeks or months to develop.
 Until active immunity develops, the short-lived, passive antibodies from the HBIG protect the infant.

 Unvaccinated individuals exposed to materials infected with hepatitis B (such as healthcare workers stuck by a contaminated needle) will need HBIG in addition to hepatitis B vaccine for the same reason as infants born to mothers with hepatitis B infection.